News Packages for TV Newscasts

-A news package is a creative, visual and long form of storytelling found on television newscasts.
-The news is conveyed to an audience by packaging together a story that includes characters, facts, plot twists and a climax to provide entertainment value at the same time.
+A news package is a creative, visual, and long-form of storytelling found on television newscasts.
+The news is conveyed to an audience by packaging a story that includes characters, facts, plot twists, and a climax together.
+This news package provides entertainment value to the must-know news facts at the same time.

 - CBS's 60 Minutes